Writing the Perfect Business Plan For Your Restaurant

 If your restaurant requires funding, it will be this business plan that you will present to potential investors.
 A well thought out business plan will show potential investors that you have given a lot of thought to your restaurant concept and you have outlined the concrete steps needed for turning your concepts into reality.
 With a good business plan, you will not only present relevant information to investors in a concise and easy to understand format, it will also become a blueprint of where you want your business to go.

 So what are the elements of a good business plan?

 The executive summary is perhaps one of the most important parts of your business plan.
 This is where you will convey the basic concepts of your restaurant’s vision and how you, with all your experience in the restaurant field, can make this vision a reality.
 This part also needs to include concrete ideas such as overhead costs, labor costs, and anticipated return on investment.

 The executive summary needs to be concise and well-written; it is essentially a summary of your business plan and should be written last but presented first.
 It needs to convince the reader that reading the rest of the plan will be worthwhile for them.

 The company description, sometimes called a business overview, provides a description of the concept and unique selling ideas of your restaurant.
-You should include information such as the name of the restaurant, location, how much capital will be needed to make the investment, the target market and the competition in the area.
+You should include information such as the name of your restaurant, the location, how much capital will be needed to make the investment, the target market and the competition in the area.

-The marketing strategy of your business plan is where you will need to convince potential lenders and investors why your business plan to open a restaurant is a good one.
-This is where you will demonstrate the results to your market research.
-You will describe who your target audience is, and why they will come to your restaurant, as opposed to your competitors.
-You will show that you have done your research on the competition in the area, and have well-thought out how you will compete with and beat the competition.
+The marketing strategy of your business plan is where you will need to develop a strategy to market your business and, if needed, convince potential lenders and investors why your plan to open a restaurant is a good one.
+This is where you will demonstrate the results of your market research, why your location is the right one, who your target audience is, and why they will come to your restaurant.
+You will show that you have done your research on the competition in the area, and have thought out how you will compete with, and beat the competition.

 Management and Staffing